athrael-soju/little-scripts/colqwen_fastapi/README.md

 ## Configuration

 The service automatically uses GPU if available.
 To force CPU usage or configure other settings, modify the model loading parameters in `app.py`.

-## License

-This project is part of the Little Scripts monorepo.
-See the main [LICENSE](../LICENSE) file for details.